Contact Us for a Free Consultation (213) 542-0979

 Proof Required for a Domestic Violence Case

-This is an interesting question because a lot of times people will say, my significant other is not going to press charges against me and is not going to cooperate with the police, so it should be dismissed.
-So, I don't really need an attorney.
+This is an interesting question because a lot of times, people will say, my significant other is not going to press charges against me and is not going to cooperate with the police, so it should be dismissed.
+So, I don't need an attorney.
 Of course, that could not be further from the truth.

 The prosecutors are the ones that press domestic violence charges and file charges, not the victim.
-The victim is a victim, and a lot of times from the prosecutor's perspective, victims sometimes need help as far as pressing their rights and protecting themselves, especially in domestic violence cases.
+The victim is a victim, and a lot of times, from the prosecutor's perspective, victims sometimes need help as far as pressing their rights and protecting themselves, especially in domestic violence cases.

 See CALCRIM 841 Jury Instructions – Simple Battery: Against Spouse, Cohabitant, or Fellow Parent and CALCRIM 840 Jury Instructions – Inflicting Injury on Spouse, Cohabitant, or Fellow Parent Resulting in Traumatic Condition.